L. C. Greenwood: Professional career

 In Super Bowl IX against the Minnesota Vikings in New Orleans, Greenwood batted down two passes from Fran Tarkenton.
 The next year against the Dallas Cowboys in Miami, he sacked Roger Staubach four times.
 Greenwood played in all four of the Steelers' Super Bowl victories (IX, X, XIII, XIV) in the 1970s.
 Unofficially, he had five sacks in those four title games.

 Greenwood was known for wearing gold-colored shoes on the football field, to help announcers distinguish him from the higher-profile Joe Greene.
 Greenwood was called "Hollywood Bags" because of his desire to become an actor after retiring from football.
-He was a finalist in the 2005 Pro Football Hall of Fame voting but did not get elected.
-He was again a finalist in 2006, but was not elected.
+He has been a finalist six times for the Pro Football Hall of Fame but has yet to be elected.
 Greenwood has stated that while he would be honored if he were to be inducted into the Hall of Fame, he would not be upset if he were not elected, feeling that the Steelers already in the Hall (in particular, "Mean Joe" Greene) represent the entire team's accomplishments.

+While Greene retired following the 1981 season, Greenwood did try to continue his career as the Steelers transitioned to the 3–4 defense, in which Greenwood's traditional role would be more of an edge rusher.
+Greenwood, unable to make the adjustment as well as declining skills, was cut two weeks before the start of the regular season, after which he retired.

 In 1991, Greenwood was named to the Super Bowl Silver Anniversary Team and in 2007 he was named to the Steelers All-Time team.
 In 2012, the Professional Football Researchers Association named Greenwood to the PRFA Hall of Very Good Class of 2012.

 Death

-Greenwood died of kidney failure on September 29, 2013 at UPMC Presbyterian.
+Greenwood died of kidney failure on September 29, 2013, at UPMC Presbyterian.
 He was 67 years old.

 He was buried at the Priestley Chapel Missionary Baptist Church Cemetery in Canton, Mississippi.